tmshv/waterfront/data/sea-of-orange/events-and-news.en.md

 On May, 22 2020,  an open [online presentation](https://www.youtube.com/watch?v=8fta_muHcm0) of the project was held.
 Project producer Albina Motor and the Observatorium architects Lieven Poutsma and Ruud Reutelingsperger presented the concept of the art object to be installed on the beach.
 The sketches of the object are based on the results of the winter workshop.
 After the presentation, the project was discussed with the residents of Lomonosov and other participants of the online conference.

-Exactly one year later, on May 22, 2021, we are happy to present the results of our work.
+Exactly one year later, on **May 22, 2021**, we are happy to present the results of our work.
 On this day, a large-scale land-art object Orange Dune will open on the Amber Beach of Lomonosov and a picnic festival will be held.

 For the presentation of the project, we chose the format of a public picnic — barbecues will be installed on the beach and access to drinking water will be provided so that participants can prepare their own food.
 Garbage collection areas and latrines will also be organized.
 We want these simple conditions to allow all participants to have a good time in nature and relax by the water, to communicate with each other and with the project organizers.
 And for a festive atmosphere, we have prepared a program of different events for the whole day.